helvellyn-io/temporal-chaos/README.md

 INFO:

 ```
-This repositry contains K8s Chaos code which randomly deletes pods of a specified deployment.
+This projec randomly deletes pods of a specified deployment.
-It uses the Temporal framework to mange the schedule and execution of many Chaos experiments.
+It uses the Temporal framework to manage the schedule and execution of many Chaos experiments.
 ```